The Case for Health in Beverages

 The WHO has since urged a tax on sugary beverages and many other government authorities and manufacturing associations are making sugar reduction enforcements.

 Controlling sugar content in beverages will make a big impact on combatting this issue and with the mandates to remove sugar comes a need to deliver the same taste and texture.
-It’s not an easy task, but DuPont Nutrition & Health can help.
+It’s not an easy task, but Nutrition & Biosciences can help.